ItzelCoral/Frugal_Rationality/README.md

 # Frugal Inference for Control

-**Balancing task performance, motion effort, and information usage in partially observed environments where:**
+**Balancing task performance, motion effort, and information use in partially observed environments where:**

-* the information distilled from previous evidence is considered a resource the agent must manage efficiently
 * inference is a meta-regulated process rather than a fixed subroutine
 * state and action spaces are continuous
 * transitions are stochastic linear dynamics corrupted by Gaussian noise